 I opened my eyes, and there he was, standing to my right, smoking one of his Pall Malls as usual.

 He now wore a rumpled, stained, apparently once-white tropical suit (of the same sort I wore, and as did Tommy, and as had the late Jimmy).
 He wore a formerly-white, sweat-stained fedora, and a grey-and-black striped tie, loose at the unbuttoned collar.
-He had a two-or-three day’s growth of beard, and his hair was no longer shoulder-length, but he did badly need a haircut.
+He had a two-or-three day’s growth of beard, and his hair, although not its traditional shoulder-length, was at least a month overdue for a cut.
 Nevertheless he looked somehow dashing, like a professional gambler, or gun-smuggler.

 “Are you surprised to see me?” he asked.